A greedy approach for increased vehicle utilization in ridesharing networks

-When the routes are recommended to a driver it can't pick up all the passenger requests on the road, as it will result in longer journeys for some passengers.
-In order to ensure passengers are satisfied and the distance travelled by them is bounded within a specified value, we add a constraint that specifies the detour ratio of all the passenger orders taken, should not exceed a threshold value $d$.
+When the routes are recommended to a driver it can't pick up all the passenger requests on the route.
+This is because the requests have different destinations, and reaching each destination would likely require a deviation from the original route, resulting in increased travel distance for the passengers.
+In order to ensure passengers are satisfied and the distance travelled by them is bounded within a specified value, we add a constraint that specifies the detour ratio of all the passenger orders taken, should not exceed a threshold value $t$.

-As already specified there are a set of feasible orders $\mathbb{O}$ for our proposed model which includes the ones that can be paired in a single vehicle when the route is recommended to a driver.
-The set of orders can be paired on the condition that the detour ratio of any order does not violate the detour constraint specified by Eq. \eqref{eq:constraint}.
+This constraint ensures that only those ride-orders are taken whose paths are similar and the distance travelled by each ride order beyond its shortest path is bounded.
+The orders that can be paired in a single vehicle without violating the detour constraints are denoted by the order set $\mathbb{O}$.
+In order to understand the detour ratio and order set consider the following example.